Overview of the eligibility requirements

 Venues likely to meet this requirement include music, concert and dance halls or theatres.

-Live music and performance venues have access to the following incentives:
+Live music and performance venues can access the following incentives:

 - an 80% reduction on annual liquor licence fees, including base fees and trading hours risk loading